cascadiajs/cascadiajs-2019/src/shared/pages/cfp.md

 We are explicitly looking for new voices in our industry (i.e. anyone who hasn't given a big conference talk).
 Some of the best talks given at past CascadiaJS events have come from folks giving their first conference talk.
 Every developer has a story: about how they got into this industry, how their team solved a problem, how they used the open web to create an amazing experience.
 We hope that you’ll tell us about yours!

-Meetups, smaller events, school talks don't count as "big conference talks", so please make sure to mark yourself as a "new speaker" when you apply!
+Meetups, smaller events, school talks don't count as "big conference talks", so please make sure to specify your experience level when you apply!

 ## Representation